Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 550 Ti should theoretically be quite a bit superior to the GeForce 9800 GTX overall. (explain)
+Memory BandwidthThe GeForce GTX 550 Ti, in theory, should be a lot faster than the GeForce 9800 GTX in general. (explain)

-Texel RateThe GeForce 9800 GTX will be a lot (approximately 50%) better at AF than the GeForce GTX 550 Ti. (explain)
+Texel RateThe GeForce 9800 GTX should be much (more or less 50%) faster with regards to AF than the GeForce GTX 550 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison